sksamuel/scrimage/docs/animated_gif.md

 gif.writeFrame(imageN);
 ```

-Finally, we close the stream by invoking finish, and the GIF is persisted to disk.
+Finally, we close the stream by invoking finish, and the data is finalized to the output stream or path.

 ```
 gif.finish();